Estimate Time7 min

 What are HSAs and FSAs?

-For instance, someone in the 22% federal income tax bracket could potentially save nearly 30% in taxes (federal income + FICA + potentially state income) on every dollar contributed to an FSA or HSA via payroll deductions.
+For instance, someone in the 22% federal income tax bracket could potentially save nearly 30% in taxes (federal income + FICA + potentially state income) on every dollar contributed to an HSA or FSA.

-Outside of the similarities, FSAs and HSAs differ in a few important ways:
+Outside of the similarities, HSAs and FSAs differ in a few important ways:

 FSAs, meanwhile, are generally "use it or lose it."
 This means that when the new benefit year begins, you may forfeit whatever funds remain in the account from the prior year.
-Some employers may allow you to carry forward a small amount of your unused balance or can offer a grace period (normally up to 2.5 months).
-Check with yours to see if you can carry over a portion of your FSA at year end.
+Some employers may allow you to carry forward a small amount of your unused balance up to a maximum of $640 in 2024 and $660 in 2025, although employers may choose to have a lower carryover limit.
+Alternatively, employers can offer a grace period (normally up to 2.5 months), but they cannot offer both.
+Check with yours to see if either of these options is available to you.

-You can invest the money in your HSA Unlike with an FSA, you can potentially grow any money you have in your HSA by investing it.
-This lets you position your funds to benefit from compound interest.
-Combined with the ability to carry over funds from year to year, you may be able to build up a nest egg to pay for qualified medical expenses.
-According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple age 65 in 2023 may need approximately $315,000 saved (after tax) to cover health care expenses in retirement.
-An average individual may need $157,500 saved (after tax) to cover health care expenses in retirement.2
+Unlike with an FSA, you can invest the money in your HSA, which may potentially grow your savings over time.
+This lets you position your funds to benefit from compound returns.
+Combined with the ability to carry over funds from year to year, you may be able to build up a nest egg to pay for qualified medical expenses in future working years or retirement.
+On average, according to the 2024 Fidelity Retiree Health Care Cost Estimate, a 65-year-old retired individual may need $165,000 in after-tax savings to cover health care expenses.2

 You can decide how much or little you want to invest in your HSA.
-Some people invest all of the funds they hold; others prefer to save some—or all of their—cash for current expenses.
+Some people invest all of the funds they hold; others prefer to save some—or all of their balance—in cash for current expenses.
 It's your account, so it's your decision.

 Can you have an HSA and FSA?